aws-samples/amazon-rekognition-custom-labels-demo/README.md

 1. You should see a screen titled "*Create Stack*" at the "*Specify template*" step.
 The fields specifying the CloudFormation template are pre-populated.
 Click the *Next* button at the bottom of the page.
 1. On the "*Specify stack details*" screen you may customize the following parameters of the CloudFormation stack:
    * **Stack Name:** (Default: CustomLabelsDemo) This is the name that is used to refer to this stack in CloudFormation once deployed.
 The value must be 15 characters or less.
-   * **CollectionId:** (Default: RekogCustomLabelsDemo) AWS Resources are named based on the value of this parameter.
+   * **ResourcePrefix:** (Default: RekogCustomLabelsDemo) AWS Resources are named based on the value of this parameter.
 You must customise this if you are launching more than one instance of the stack within the same account.
-   * **CreateCloudFrontDistribution**  (Default: false) Creates a CloudFront distribution for accessing the web interface of the demo.
-This must be enabled if S3 Block Public Access is enabled at an account level. **Note:** Creating a CloudFront distribution may significantly increase the deploy time (from approximately 5 minutes to over 30 minutes)
+   * **CreateCloudFrontDistribution**  (Default: true) Creates a CloudFront distribution for accessing the web interface of the demo.
+This must be enabled if S3 Block Public Access is enabled at an account level. **Note:** Creating a CloudFront distribution may significantly increase the deploy time (from approximately 5 minutes to over 30 minutes).
+   * **ServiceOverride** (Default: *Empty*) Allows to test the Demo with a different Rekognition Base Url.
+It shouldn't be required for most of use-cases.

    When completed, click *Next*
 1. [Configure stack options](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-add-tags.html) if desired, then click *Next*.